 National Sexual Assault Hotline – 24/7 hotline that can assist in support. finding local facilities trained to care for sexual assault survivors including services to include sexual assault forensic exams, local resources, and referrals for long term support in your area.

-Trevor Project – The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people.
+Trevor Project – The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people, under age 25.

 Teen Lifeline – Teen Peer Counselors are available. *Texting service also available at this number 3PM-PM daily and 12PM-3PM Monday-Friday.